NexPlayer/Unity-SDK/advanced/reduce-the-build-file-size.md

-# Reduce the Build File Size
+# Reducing the build file size

 Application Stores for Android and iOS have a limited file size to distribute the app.
 The NexPlayer™ Unity SDK can be reduced to occupy the minimum size possible.